ActivityWatch/activitywatch/CONTRIBUTING.md

 When filing an issue, it's important to use an [issue template](https://github.com/ActivityWatch/activitywatch/issues/new/choose).
 This ensures that we have the information we need to understand the issue, so we don't have to ask for tons of follow-up questions, so we can fix the issue faster!

-## Getting paid

-We're experimenting with paying our contributors using funds we've raised from donations and grants.

-The idea is you track your work with ActivityWatch (and ensure it gets categorized correctly), then you modify the [working_hours.py](https://github.com/ActivityWatch/aw-client/blob/master/examples/working_hours.py) script to use your category rule and generate a report of time worked per day and the matching events.

-If you've contributed to ActivityWatch (for a minimum of 10h) and want to get paid for your time, contact us!

-You can read more about this experiment on [the forum](https://forum.activitywatch.net/t/getting-paid-with-activitywatch/986) and in [the issues](https://github.com/ActivityWatch/activitywatch/issues/458).

 ## Code of Conduct

 We have a Code of Conduct that we expect all contributors to follow, you can find it in [`CODE_OF_CONDUCT.md`](./CODE_OF_CONDUCT.md).